Jimmy Jones (footballer, born 1928): Later career

 Jones later represented Irish League sides Portadown and Bangor, spending a season with each club.
 He scored 14 goals in 28 games for Portadown and 14 goals in 26 games for Bangor.
 His final season was spent in the Irish League B Division (which was then the second-tier of football in Northern Ireland) with Newry Town, where he scored 32 goals in 32 games before retiring in 1965 with a national domestic record of 647 goals.
 He remains the leading goalscorer in Irish league history.

+Personal life

+Jones met his wife, Cicely at a badminton supper at his local church.
+Originally from County Kilkenny, she was training to be a nurse in Lurgan.
+They have two children, Jennifer and Trevor.
+Jones was also a dedicated motorcycle racer in summer and was seen regularly competing in the Ulster Grand Prix.

+Jones died on 13 February 2014, at the age of 85.

 International career

 Jones scored three goals in the Irish League representative team which defeated the Football League 5–3 at Windsor Park in 1953, and played in three full international games for Northern Ireland, scoring once against Wales in Cardiff in the 1956 British Home Championship.